Two (or more) characters team up to seduce their target together.

 - The crush STILL doesn't crack and the wacky hijinks continue.

-- They manage to reign the crush in, but their rivalry, or unwillingness to share, ruins things.
+- They manage to rein the crush in, but their rivalry, or unwillingness to share, ruins things.

 - Everybody's happy.

-- In Onegai Twins, Mina and Karen team up for an episode to seduce Maiku in a mistaken attempt to turn him straight.
+- In Please Twins!, Mina and Karen team up for an episode to seduce Maiku in a mistaken attempt to turn him straight.

-- In Persona 4's anime adaptation of the King's Game, Rise and Yukiko ensure the game is very lewd and sexual.
-However, things go a step further in the anime, when the protagonist winds up having all three of his potential romantic interests follow the perverse rules to have their own quality time with him (although Chie is clearly embarassed).
+- In Persona 4: The Animation's adaptation of the King's Game, Rise and Yukiko ensure the game is very lewd and sexual.
+However, things go a step further, when the protagonist winds up having all three of his potential romantic interests follow the perverse rules to have their own quality time with him (although Chie is clearly embarassed).

 - On one occasion, a familiar turns out to need two peoples' blood to work properly, so when one girl fails to do it alone, the other steps up to the plate as well.